Skip to content

 Only one tool should be updating location names.
 See immich’s Reverse Geocoding Settings.

-The Data page can clear existing country, state, and city values before a rerun, so a database backup is strongly recommended first.
+The Reset Immich Geo Data page under Data can reset reverse geo country, state, and city values for all assets, pasted asset GUIDs, or a selected location value before a rerun, so a database backup is strongly recommended first.

 Country downloads take space